 So on a pit-stop whilst riding the Hải Vân Pass in Vietnam, we ate this crabmeat soup.
 The crabmeat formed mini meatballs and they served it up to us on the side of the road.
 A very casual set-up just in front of someone’s house.
 It sounds a little dodgy (most things are in Southeast Asia) but it was delicious and definitely hit the spot.
 The accompanying fresh chillies marinated in soy sauce added some spice, and the ice-cold can of coke is just what we needed after two hours on the bike!
 They even gave us wet wipes as we were FILTHY!

-You can watch the guy’s from Top Gear ride the Hải Vân Pass here: www.youtube.com/watch, this is a must-do activity if you visit!
+You can watch the guy’s from Top Gear ride the Hải Vân Pass, here: www.youtube.com/watch.

 Roast duck with prawn & pork wonton soup

 In true surf-and-turf style, seafood and meat often make their way into the same bowl together in Southeast Asia, and I was never one to complain.
 This combo sounds weird but honestly works.
 I was travelling solo in Bangkok, in the Thong Lo area which I absolutely fell in love with.
 This is roast duck with prawn and pork wonton soup from Lee’s Noodles is just to die for.
 They serve the entire broth on the side – so you can make it as wet or as dry as you like.
 Amazing place.